Polyscias sambucifolia: Leaves

 Leaf form varies between different sub forms of this plant.
 See Plant Net for detailed descriptions between the sub species.

 Leaves are pinnate or bipinnate, with leaflets.
 Between one and six pairs of leaflets on the leaf stem.
 Leaflets of sub species sambucifolia are toothed, ovate in shape.
 The other sub species leaves are not toothed.

 Leaflets 2 to 20 cm long.
 Leaves glossy green above, dull glaucous below.
 A terminal leaflet is seen on the end of the compound leaf.

 Leaf stalks vary between 20 mm and no leaf stalk in sub species leptophylla.
 Leaf shape varies between ovate or elliptic to broad-elliptic in sub species sambucifolia.
 However the sessile leaflets of sub species leptophylla are oblong linear and somewhat curved (falcate) in shape.
 Leaf formation is two-pinnate or rarely three-pinnate in sub species decomposita.

 Leaf veins evident on both the upper and lower surfaces.
 Sunken on the top of the leaf, raised below.

 Flowers and fruit

-Yellow/green flowers form on panicles from December to February.
-The fruit is an edible globose mericarp, 4 to 6 mm long.
-Mauve or blue in colour.
-Containing one or two seeds, 2 mm long.
-Fruit matures from January to April.
+The yellow/green flowers form on panicles from December to February.
+The fruit is an edible globose mericarp, 4 to 6 mm long and mauve or blue in colour.
+Each contains one or two seeds, 2 mm long.
+The fruit matures from January to April.